Top 8 things not to do when travelling abroad

 atm abroad things not to do while travelling

 You’re travelling in a foreign country and need cash.
-You find an ATM and are about to withdraw cash.
-But the ATM wouldn’t work.
-Or you get an subconscious feeling that someone’s watching you take the cash.
-Yes, these are common situations you might face when travelling in another country.
-So here are our top 8 tips of the things not to do when travelling abroad.
+You find an ATM.
+But it doesn’t work.
+Or you get a feeling that someone’s watching you take the cash.
+Yes.
+These are common situations you might face when travelling in another country.
+So here are top 8 tips of things not to do when travelling abroad.

 Also read: Top 8 things to avoid when travelling abroad.